 From the main Hucas intersection, you will need to continue on the main road so don’t turn right towards Brasilito.
 You will drive to Matapalo town.
 From Matapalo, you’ll take the local roads past Hotel Condo Lodge to reach the beach access.

-In dry season, it is accessible by any car but in rainy season, it is highly recommended to have car with high clearance.
-It gets super muddy on that road and there are a lot of potholes that get big.
-When we visited, we had to rescue a sedan that got stuck in the mud!
+In dry season, it is accessible by any car but in peak rainy season (October/November), it is highly recommended to have car with high clearance.
+It gets super muddy on that road and there are a lot of potholes.
+When we visited mid October, we had to rescue a sedan that got stuck in the mud!

 Puerto Viejo beach is just lovely.
 It has soft sand and swimmable waves, though it is also a bit rocky.